awesto/django-shop/README.md

 Today, as of 2015-12-05, I finally finished three demos which should run out of the box.

 Please read the files ``docs/tutorial/intro.rst`` and ``docs/tutorial/quickstart.rst``.
-Following the instructions should create a running shop in minutes.
+Following the instructions should create a running shop in minutes, prefilled with a dozen of products.
 You can even pay by credit card, if you apply for your own testing account at Stripe.

-I would be happy to hear some feedback.
+I would be happy to get some feedback.

 # django SHOP